 Unfortunately, these features are lost when you invest in a managed fund.
 When bonds mature in a managed fund or ETF, funds are usually reinvested.
-Income is absorbed into the fund and the fund manager decides when to pay interest.
+Income is absorbed into the fund and the fund manager pays a distribution which is typically quarterly.

 Bond funds advertise historical returns.
 Direct investment projects future returns giving you a better sense of expected income and overall yield to maturity.

 Direct bond investment means you decide which companies’ bonds to invest in.
 While a bond broker might make suggestions about bonds to include in a portfolio, you retain full control and make the final decision.
 Direct bond investors know all of the companies in their portfolio and there is complete transparency in this regard.

 If you invest direct, you can build a portfolio that suits your investment goals, whether these are based around low risk, high return or the delivery of a monthly cashflow.
 You also then make the decisions on when to buy, sell or hold, depending on your needs.
 Bonds, like managed funds, can be sold down in small parcels providing liquidity if needed.